-Over time, and as I traveled, I gained an appreciation for learning and teaching.
+Over time, and as I traveled, I gained an appreciation for learning and teaching (see The Jewel of Travel).
 Everywhere I went, there were new things to learn, and when I returned, I was able to teach those lessons to others.

 I believe that experience has to come first, and as we naturally gain intellectual curiosity, we develop the mental qualities that enable us to really enjoy and benefit from university education – providing us with something that may have otherwise remained inside, undiscovered.

-Thanks for looking at my Education and Learning Page.
+Thank you for looking at my Education page.

 –Steven A. Martin